FullHuman/purgecss-docs/guides/nuxt.md

 ### Example

-You can see an example using the `nuxt-purgecss` module [here](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt-module/).
+You can see an example using the `nuxt-purgecss` module [in our examples directory](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt-module/).

 ## Manual configurtion